How to Calculate Capitalization Rate for Real Estate

 What net operating income would you need to get that list price for a value?
 Switch around the formula and multiply the asking price by the cap rate.
 Multiply $495,000 by 9.2 percent and you come up with a required net operating income of $45,540.

-But remember, there can be good reasons why a property would justify a better cap rate.
+Remember, there can be good reasons why a property would justify a better cap rate.
 It might be the location or the features and quality of the buildings and surroundings.
 Everything must be evaluated before you make a decision, but cap rate helps.